1939 Kincardineshire and Western Aberdeenshire by-election: Campaign

 According to the return of election expenses, the Unionists spent £835 10s 7d on their campaign and the Liberals £652 5s 8d.

 Result

 Thornton-Kemsley held the seat with a further reduced majority.

 Aftermath

 In the 1945 general election, there was a further small swing to the Liberals but Thornton-Kemsley hung on again against a new Liberal challenger;

 Irvine left the Liberal Party and joined the Labour Party, being defeated in 1945 at Twickenham.
+Junor became a well-known journalist, and after standing for the Liberals on a further two occasions he left the party and quickly gravitated towards the reactionary right wing of the Conservative Party.